-Hogan’s census enumerated 672 “free inhabitants” (soldiers and civilians) in the county’s 897 square miles.
+William Hogan’s census enumerated 672 “free inhabitants” (soldiers and civilians) in the county’s 897 square miles.
 Hogan counted 558 civilians but only ninety homes—6.2 members per household.
 There were only ninety-five taxpayers in the county.
-They paid, historian Julia Kathryn Garrett wrote, a total of $80 ($2,400 today according to one inflation calculator) in taxes.
+They paid, historian Julia Kathryn Garrett writes, a total of $80 ($2,400 today) in taxes.

-For comparison, 672 people in 897 square miles is a density of .75 person per square mile.
-Not even a whole person.
-In 2015 Tarrant County’s population was estimated at 1.8 million.
-That is a density of 2,006 people per square mile (.00042 square mile or 11,708 square feet—a square 109 feet on a side—per person).
+For comparison, 672 people in 897 square miles is a density of .75 person—not even a whole person—per square mile or 1.3 square miles per person.
+In 2020 Tarrant County’s population was estimated at 2.1 million.
+That is a density of 2,341 people per square mile (.00042 square mile or 11,708 square feet—a square 109 feet on a side—per person).